Adventurous Motorcycling in India

 Many motorcycle travelers in India rent bikes for short trips, or purchase and resell them for longer ones.

-Nana’s Garage on Connaught place in New Delhi is the most famous as well as the most expensive place to buy, rent and repair Enfields.
+Nana’s Garage on Connaught Place in New Delhi is the most famous as well as the most expensive place to buy, rent and repair Enfields.
 Inder Motors of Karol Bagh follows close behind.
 Bargaining is highly recommended.
 The average cost of renting a bike for two weeks will set you back by Rs.12,000-15,000 ($300-$400 approx.)

-There are numerous other used motorcycle dealers in Karol Bagh area.
+There are numerous other used motorcycle dealers in the Karol Bagh area.
 But with all, an eye for oil leaks, not shiny chrome, and ears for engine clanks, not sales talk is the way to go when choosing a bike.
-The average prices start around $600 for a used 350cc model, and $1000 for the 500cc model.
+The average prices start around $600 for a used 350cc model and $1000 for the 500cc model.
 New ones start at $1300 and $1600 respectively.

 In Chennai (Madras) in south India, used motorcycles are marginally cheaper.
 Try the many dealers on Harris Road.
-Workmanship much better then in north India, but bargaining is indispensable.
+Workmanship much better than in north India, but bargaining is indispensable.
 In neighboring Pondicherry, bikes are even lower priced.

 Despite the allure of riding a literal classic, it best to avoid bikes over 10 years old.